 All data transfers must be encrypted to prevent hackers from intercepting data in a readable form.
 So make sure that your new provider supports this process.
 Additionally, multi-factor authentication (MFA) should be used to secure all active email accounts.
 Alongside a main password, secondary credentials like a one-time PIN code can be used to improve security.

 Almost 75% of reported data breaches involve some degree of human error.
 Including things like accidentally sharing credentials or leaving accounts logged in.
-Adding extra protections like encryption and MFA helps to mitigate cyber threats by strengthening access controls.
+Adding extra protections like encryption and MFA helps to mitigate cyber threats like identity theft and phishing by strengthening access controls.

 In addition to the above, it’s wise to stick to the following email cybersecurity best practices: